Amphibian Disease Ecology Lab

 Education and Outreach

-Here we highlight some of the methods we use in the lab to study amphibians and track their disease ecology.
+Here we showcase some of the opportunities we've had to educate and present topics and results from our lab research.
+You can also find information about the methods we use in the lab to study amphibians and track their disease ecology.

 Inserting PIT´s in small frogs

-In the video below Junangel Aleman Rios, a research assitant in my lab, shows how to insert Passive Internal Tranponders (PIT´s) in small, terrestrial, direct-developing frogs.
+In the video below Claudia Saldaña (narrated by Junangel Aleman Rios) shows how to insert Passive Internal Tranponders (PIT´s) in small, terrestrial, direct-developing frogs.
 We have been very successful marking, tracking and recapturing Eleutherodactylus coqui frogs (>28 mm) using this technique!

 AMP extraction procedure

-In order to understand how the frog's immune system works in response to the chytrid fungus infection and at what age it starts developing, we do a procedure to collect AMP (Anti-Microbial Peptides) which are defense molecules from the skin.
+To understand how the frog's immune system works in response to the chytrid fungus infection and at what age it starts developing, we collect AMP (Anti-Microbial Peptides) which are defense molecules from the skin.
 On the image below (left), you can see how we inject a solution of norepinephrine to the frogs, which causes them to stress and release skin secretions.
-After injections, the frogs remain in a bag with sterile water for 15 minutes as seen on the image below (right).
+After injections, the frogs are kept in a bag with sterile water for 15 minutes to collect the peptides -image below (right).

 Marking juvenile frogs with VIE´s